maddien2k3/CSV2Twine/README.md

 Usage:

-<input.csv> has to be UTF-8 encoded!
+&lt;input.csv&gt; has to be UTF-8 encoded!
 first row in the CSV defines the CSV-key titles first column in first row of <input.csv> has to be "Key" all subsequent columns in the first row have to be lower-case country code